The New Testament’s Main Talking Points

 Major Biblical Quotations

-“...Ask, and it shall be given you...”“...Seek, and ye shall find; knock, and it shall be opened unto you.”
+“...Ask, and it shall be given you...” “...Seek, and ye shall find; knock, and it shall be opened unto you.”
 God wants people to be assertive, as well as prosperous.
-There’s a slight issue here, although Christianity has a tendency to create “turn the other cheek” sheep, and this quote, Luke ll:9, addresses this to some degree.
+There’s a slight issue here: Christianity may have a tendency to create “turn the other cheek” sheep, and this quote, Luke ll:9, addresses this to some degree.

 Reciprocity when Judging Adversaries “Judge not, and ye shall not be judged: condemn not, and ye shall not be condemned: forgive, and ye shall be forgiven...”
 When you pump up your ego by knocking someone else, you lose a degree of your innocence — you become complicit in unwholesome spirituality.
 When you hate, you are denying yourself peace.
 Giving love fills our hearts with joy; denying others love, denies that same feeling to ourselves.

 ...Love one another...
 Christ’s main message for his flock, repeated thirteen times in the New Testament, was “Love one another.”
 This might be rewritten as: “Love those who deserve your love.”
-Today’s Christianity puts plenty of qualifiations on that love.
+Today’s Christianity puts plenty of qualifications on that love.
 The Vatican contends that gay people are not following the teachings of their Messiah.
-Christians often hold the conviction, even backed by their ancient, hate-reinforcing document, the Bible, that gays and lesbians are fundamentally flawed.
+Christians often hold the conviction, even backed by their ancient, hate-reinforcing document, the Bible (that’s right, follow the link), that gays and lesbians are fundamentally flawed.
 Love is love, it is not within one’s powers to decide whom they find attractive.
 What gives one group of people the right to decide who others can love?

-Dangling a hook to maintain Church attendance, or Heaven is a wonderful prize “Whosoever believeth in him should not perish, but have everlasting life.”
+Is Heaven a reward for a just life, or for faithful church attendance?
+“Whosoever believeth in him should not perish, but have everlasting life.”
 Follow the path of Jesus, and you will live forever, so says John 3:16.
 Is Christ offering the reward of a hereafter for living a spiritual life, or because it serves as a lure to stay a Christian involved in his church?
 This particular quote is difficult to some (like me), because it implies that going to heaven, is contingent on being a church-goer.

 to Top of Page